What is depression in children?

 But childhood depression is more than just feeling sad, blue or low.
 Depression in children is a serious illness, which can affect children’s physical and mental health.

-- how negative your child’s thinking is
+- your child’s thinking seems more negative than usual

 If your child is depressed, it can be hard for your child to learn, make friends and make the most of daily life.
 If depression goes on for a long time without treatment, the way your child learns and grows can also be affected.
-Children who have the right care can recover from depression.
+But children who have the right care can recover from depression.

-Signs and symptoms of childhood depression
+Signs and symptoms of depression in children

 If you notice any of the following signs in your child, and these signs last longer than about two weeks, your child might have depression.

-You might notice changes in your child’s emotions or behaviour.
-For example, your child:
+You might notice that your child:

 - seems sad or unhappy most of the time